guilhermemvo/atom-snippet-php-debug/README.md

 # atom-snippet-php-debug
 Useful Atom Snippets for debugging with PHP

-How to install:
+## How to install:

-Open the Command Palette: cmd-shift-P
+- Open the Command Palette: cmd-shift-P

-Write: Open Your Snippets and than, enter
+- Write: Open Your Snippets and than, enter

-Paste the code
+- Paste the code

-For more information about this look: https://atom.io/docs/latest/using-atom-snippets
+For more information about this look the [Atom Documentation](https://atom.io/docs/latest/using-atom-snippets)